Corporations borrow vast amounts of money for a wide variety of reasons. Here are some real-world examples:

 You should already feel comfortable with three parts of this quote:

-It’s possible you could also see a quote reference a zero coupon bond.
-Instead of a number followed by the letter ‘s,’ it would instead appear as:
+It’s also possible to see a quote for a zero coupon bond.
+Instead of a number followed by ‘s,’ it would appear as:

 5M Zr ABC Debenture M’40 @ 95